Advanced Elements AdvancedFrame Review

 Not our favorite feature of the AdvancedFrame kayak, this boat is a little arduous and time-consuming to set up.
 It comes with very long, detailed directions, including two full pages on "understanding your valves."
 Unfortunately, this only applies to one of the two types of valves on this boat.
 That said, the deflation process is a cinch with the twist-locking valves, and as long as you remember to remove the rigid plastic inserts from the bow and stern, rolling this kayak up and fitting it back into its oversized duffel is no problem.

 The AdvancedFrame is comprised of a folding aluminum frame and PVC-coated polyester, all covered by a thick, waterproof fabric layer.
 This is an exceptionally sturdy yak.
-It also comes with detailed directions on how you can take it apart completely for cleaning or repair, important maintenance features for any complicated piece of gear you own.
+It also comes with detailed directions on how you can take it apart completely for cleaning or repair — important maintenance features for any complicated piece of gear you own.
 The AdvancedFrame also includes a repair kit with detailed directions on how to use it effectively.
-Though we didn't have to use it for this boat, we did need the repair kit with another AE boat, which then held up well to many months of additional use.
+Though we didn't have to use it for this boat, we did utilize the repair kit for another AE boat, which then held up well for many months of additional use.

 The exterior fabric layer of the AdvancedFrame not only feels much thicker and sturdier than the fabric of other similar kayaks, but it also boasts thickly reinforced seams and is waterproof rather than becoming waterlogged during use.
 Additionally, the bottom of the kayak is plastic-y and withstood all the abuse we dealt it, including being dragged over sand and rocks and paddling over submerged sticks and logs.
 Our favorite feature of the AdvancedFrame line of boats (we also tested the tandem version) is its air chamber strategy.
 While most inflatable vessels employ chambers on the right and left sides, the AdvancedFrame boats have an inner chamber and outer chamber, both surrounding the entire boat.
 This way, if you do somehow manage to get a hole in the hull, the inner chamber still provides 360 degrees of flotation to get you back to shore.